A Geometric Approach of Gradient Descent Algorithms in Linear Neural Networks: Introduction

 In this paper, we elaborate on the model from \cite{saxe2013exact,kawaguchi2016deep} and evaluate the dynamics of the associated gradient system in a ``continuous'' manner.
 We first propose a general framework for the geometric understanding of linear neural networks.
 Based on a cornerstone of ``invariance'' in the parameter space (i.e., the space the network weights) induced by the network cascading structure, we prove the existence for all time of trajectories associated with gradient descent algorithms in linear networks with an arbitrary number of layers and the convergence of these trajectories to critical points of the loss function.
 The latter result is obtained by first proving that every aforementioned trajectory is bounded and then one gets the convergence with Lojasiewicz's theorem for analytic differential equations, \cite{lojasiewicz1982trajectoires}.
 We also prove the exponential convergence of trajectories under an extra condition on their initializations.

 By further analyzing the set of critical points, we provide a global picture of the linear gradient descent dynamics.
-In particular, we characterize, under a generic condition on the training data, the set of critical values (i.e., the set of values taken by the loss function on the set of critical points) and show that it is finite.
-We also provide a condition on a critical point insuring that the Hessian there admits at least one negative eigenvalue.
+In particular, we characterize, under a generic condition on the training data, the (finite) set of critical values, i.e., the set of values taken by the loss function on the set of critical points.
+We also provide a condition on a critical point ensuring that the Hessian there admits at least one negative eigenvalue.
 This condition is weaker than that proposed in \cite{kawaguchi2016deep}.
 Moreover, our analysis of second order conditions for the loss function (i.e., linearization of the gradient algorithms) relies on the sole manipulation of the quadratic form associated with the Hessian matrix at a critical point and therefore is more flexible than the similar analysis performed in \cite{kawaguchi2016deep}, where it is based on the use of the Hessian matrix itself.

-Finally, we prove the conjecture (OVF) in the case of single-hidden-layer linear network.
+Finally, we prove the conjecture (OVF) in the case of single-hidden-layer linear network by considering the dynamical system defined in Definition~\ref{def:GDD}.
 The argument goes in three steps.
-In the first one, we carefully analyze the set of critical values and show that it can be stratified as a finite number of embedded differential manifolds.
-Then, we prove that, for any critical point $\Xi$ of such a manifold $M$, the tangent space $T_{\Xi}M$ is exactly equal to the kernel of the Hessian at $\Xi$ of the loss function.
-We can then provide a description of the stable manifolds to the dynamics in a compact neighborhood of $\Xi$, thanks to powerful results on normal hyperbolicity, \cite{HPS,Pesin}.
+In the first one, we carefully analyze the critical set, which is stratified by a finite number of embedded differential manifolds, by showing in particular that, at each point $w$ of such a manifold $M$, the tangent space $T_{w}M$ is exactly equal to the kernel of the Hessian at $w$ of the loss function.
+We can then provide a description of the stable manifolds to the dynamics in a compact neighborhood of $w$, thanks to powerful results on normal hyperbolicity, \cite{HPS,Pesin}.
 The last step of the argument consists in a reasoning by contradiction, which combines the above local description of the dynamics with the behavior of the loss function in that neighborhood.

+In particular, our approach improves \cite{du2018algorithmic} in that (i) we establish the global convergence to critical points of gradient flows for any \emph{deep} linear neural network of depth $H \geq 1$ (while in \cite{du2018algorithmic} only the case of $H =1$ is considered, however in the discrete setting that is of more practical interest) and (ii) while the OVF in the case of $H=1$ has been addressed in \cite{du2018algorithmic}, their approach relies on a specific initialization scheme that is sufficiently small, and in fact within bounded neighborhoods of global minima.
+On the other hand, our proof does not rely on such initialization and holds, as stated above, for almost every initialization in the state/parameter space.
+In this sense, our result is \emph{different} and a \emph{good complement} to \cite{du2018algorithmic} in the sense that our analysis is \emph{continuous} but \emph{global}, while the analysis in \cite{du2018algorithmic} is \emph{discrete} but only \emph{local}.